izzythegreatxx/ems/README.md

-# ems
-web based employee management system this is a web based employee management system created with python and flask.
+this is a web based employee management system created with python, flask, some javaScript, html, and css.

 Features
 -User Authentication: secure login and registration with password validation